SuperPWA/super-progressive-web-apps/readme.txt

 == Changelog ==

+= 2.1 =
+* Date:
+* Bug Fix: Fixed a rare PHP Notice: Array to string conversion in basic-setup.php on line 415

 = 2.0.2 =
 * Date: 16.January.2019
 * Bug Fix: Fix fatal error in PHP versions prior to PHP 5.5.
 "Cant use function return value in write context".